CTF-Citadel/challenges/happy_ending/README.md

 ```
 Welcome to the OSINT (Open-Source Intelligence) Puzzle: 'Happy Ending'

-A friend of mine went missing, this here is the last picture he sent me before his phone died.
+A friend of mine went missing, this here were the last pictures he sent me before his phone died.
 ```

 ## Task